SixSq/old.sixsq.github.com/_products-and-services/nuvlabox/features/ruggedized.md

 icon: fa-shield-alt
 ---

-Our NuvlaBox software turns the hardware into an embedded, dependable and logically ruggedised device.
+Our NuvlaBox software turns the hardware into an embedded, dependable and self-healing device, able to recover from failures and cyber attacks.